 The Human Element: Essential for Quality and Security

-While Copilot offers undeniable speed benefits, our survey reveals a nuanced picture of its impact on code quality and security.
+While Copilot offers undeniable speed benefits, our survey reveals a nuanced picture of its impact on Copilot code quality and security.

 While some engineers report improvements in code standardization and optimization, others highlight the need for thorough review and validation of Copilot’s suggestions.
 In some cases, particularly with rapidly evolving frameworks, Copilot’s suggestions require refinement or even rejection to ensure they align with best practices and the latest standards.